-At the beginning of this article, I mentioned that one of the important reasons to synchronize clocks on network devices is to allow correlation of log messages.
+At the beginning of this article, I mentioned that one of the important reasons to synchronize clocks on network devices is part of network monitoring and troubleshooting: to allow correlation of log messages.
 So you’ll also need to make sure your devices include a timestamp in each log message.

 ! logging enable logging timestamp !

 I also like to include the date in my timestamps, so I can easily look at a log message and know whether it came today or weeks ago.